CarolLuca/TSC_OpenBook/README.md

 - Deep sleep mode: ~227,272 hours (~9,469 days or ~26 years)

 In practical usage with mixed operation modes and periodic Wi-Fi synchronization, users can expect 2-4 weeks of regular

+Note: props to the Gemini within Google Drawings for helping me with the drawing:)